 What to put under an above ground pool on grass?

-Before putting an above ground pool on grass you will want to make sure you kill off the grass with weed killer.
-Some grasses and plants are particularly hard and capable of penetrating the bottom of your pool.
+Before putting an above ground pool on grass you will want to prepare the grass base for it.
+To do this, make sure you kill off the grass with weed killer or dig it up.
+Some grasses and plants are particularly hard and capable of growing through the pool liner at the bottom of your pool.

-After you have killed off the grass, you can then use carpet, foam tiles, a commercial under pool pad or any of the other options mentioned in this article.
+After you have killed off the grass, put a tarp on the grass, before installing your pool, to be sure nothing will grow through it.
+Then you can then use carpet, foam tiles, a commercial under pool pad or any of the other options mentioned in this article.

 What to put under an inflatable pool on concrete?

 Concrete is a great material to put your inflatable pool on since it is usually 100% level.
 You will however need to put a material under your inflatable pool to protect the bottom of the pool from abrasions such as a tarp or flooring underlayment.

 Concrete is also a very hard surface and will feel much nice on your feet if you use something with padding such as carpet underlay or foam.

 What should I put under Bestway and Summer Waves pools?

 Bestway and Summer Waves pools can use the same materials under them as Intex pools.
 Any of the materials listed in this article will be suitable for your inflatable, Summer Waves or Bestway Pool.

 Now you should have a good idea of what to put under Intex pools.
 You may also be wondering, which chlorine you should use for your above-ground pool, find out here: Which Chlorine To Use For An Above Ground Pool